ksamidst/Nakuru_municipality_urbanization/README.md

 _____________INTRODUCTION_____________<br/>

 This application is part of project MIDST; (Monitoring for Information and Decisions using Space Technologies) piloted by the Kenya Space Agency (KSA), in collaboration with a team from other government institutions.
-It is part of a subproject Spatial Planning.
+It is part of a subproject Spatial Planning and Urbanization.
 The application allows is users to compare land cover classification images of the Nakuru municipality areas between the years 1989, 2000, 2010 and 2020.

 ______________RUNNING THE SCRIPTS______________<br/>